Category Archives: Church

 AN EASTER THOUGHT

-On Holy Saturday, commemorating the day when Jesus was in the tomb, the crucifix was covered, removed from sight, signifying His terrible absence from us.
+On Good Friday and Holy Saturday, commemorating the time when Jesus was in the tomb, the crucifix was covered, removed from sight, signifying His terrible absence from us.
 But on Easter Sunday morning, He is back.
-We welcome Him home…but He is still dying!
+We welcome Him home…but as I look behind the altar I see that He is still suffering, even dying!

-As a recent convert (and long-lapsed Protestant), I have thought much about crucifixes.
+As a very recent convert (and long-lapsed Protestant), I have been thinking much about crucifixes.
 These depictions of our Savior dying on the cross adorn most (sadly not all) Catholic churches.
 In this, we are (as far as I know) unique.
 Protestant churches usually have crosses behind the altar, but rarely are the crosses occupied.
-Protestants tend to see the crucifix as needlessly maudlin.
+I suspect Protestants see the crucifix as needlessly maudlin.
 (Perhaps an appropriate word, if we remember its origin in the person of Mary Magdalene.)

-The empty Protestant crosses are analogous to the empty tomb.
+The empty Protestant crosses seem analogous to the empty tomb.
 The crucifixion, the death, the burial, all are in the past.
 We move on.

 But Catholics present the cross complete with the body of Jesus.
 The “corpus” may be symbolical or impressionistic, often bloodless, all in consideration of modern sensibilities about bloody, tortured bodies.
 But they are still painful to see.

-Theologically, I don’t know why Catholics embrace the crucifix rather than the cross.
-But I have always found the crucifix a useful reminder that now, as in the past, every sin hurts God.
+I have not read an explanation of why Catholics embrace the crucifix where Protestant do not.
+But I am finding the crucifix a useful reminder that now, as in the past, every sin hurts God.
 Every sin requires an atonement.
 Sin is not just an internal, private or inter-personal matter between me and anyone I injured with my sin.
 Every sin hurts God.
+It has to hurt Him if He truly loves us, as I now believe He does.

-And so, the crucifixion never ends.
+And so, for me, the crucifixion never ends.
 It continues as long as sin does – that is, as long as I sin.
 And it is a great blessing to be reminded of that fact every time I step into a church.
-Even on Easter.
+Even on joyous Easter.

 Parish Priests, the Saints Among Us